 HWW Staff

-Lucy Brill, Director
+Lucy Brill, Former Director

+Dr. Lucy Brill worked for Homeworkers Worldwide between 2017-2023, initially managing research on working conditions in the UK textile industry.
 She worked alongside Jane Tate, HWW’s International Co-ordinator until her retirement, co-ordinating work with homeworkers in footwear manufacturing supply chains in Tamil Nadu.

 Gudrun Lauret, Administrator